-Formal authority for making tenure-line appointments rests with the provost, on advice and consent of the Washington College of Law faculty after consultation with the Dean of the Washington College of Law.
+Formal authority for making tenured and tenure-track appointments rests with the provost, on advice and consent of the Washington College of Law faculty after consultation with the Dean of the Washington College of Law.
 Initial appointments with tenure are subject to the approval of the Board of Trustees.